Samzyre/newl/README.md

 Options:
   -e, --exclude <PATTERN>...
-Exclude filepaths with a pattern. (appending) -l, --eol <EOL>             Set line ending sequence to convert to. [default: LF] [possible values: LF, CRLF, CR] -o, --output <DIR>          Output directory of converted files, otherwise replace original files.
-  -c, --case-sensitive        Use case sensitive matching in patterns (on Windows).
+Exclude filepaths with a pattern. (appending) -l, --eol <EOL>             Set line ending sequence to convert to. [default: LF] [possible values: LF, CRLF, CR] -c, --case-sensitive        Use case sensitive matching in patterns (on Windows).
+NOTE: Does nothing on exact paths.
   -n, --dry-run               Print filepaths that would be affected, without modifying files.
   -d, --debug                 Print output bytes as debug representation to stdout.
   -v, --verbose               Print out debug information to stderr.